andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

     has worked personally for me in both writing and using libraries!
 And hey, some libraries I’ve seen in the wild even offer *both* styles in their external API.

+[^2]: Gross, right?
+Hopefully some day this will be as far behind us as that
+    whole Monad/Functor debacle is now!